andyjakubowski/kingly-site/src/v1/api/index.md

   - e.g. `A -INIT_EVENT-> B` iff A is a compound state or A is the initial state
 - all states declared in `fsmDef.states` must be used as target or origin of transitions in `fsmDef.transitions`
 - all events declared in `fsmDef.events` must be used as triggering events of transitions in `fsmDef.transitions`
-- history pseudo states must be target states and refer to a given declared compound state
+- history pseudo-states must be target states and refer to a given declared compound state
 - there cannot be two transitions with the same `(from, event, predicate)` - sameness defined for predicate by referential equality

 #### **Semantic contracts**
-- The machine behaviour is as explicit as possible
+- The machine behavior is as explicit as possible
-  - if a transition is taken, and has guards configured, one of those guards must be fulfilled, i.e. guards must cover the entire state space when they exist
+  - if a transition is taken and has guards configured, one of those guards must be fulfilled, i.e. guards must cover the entire state space when they exist
 - A transition evaluation must end
   - eventless transitions must progress the state machine
-    - at least one guard must be fulfilled, otherwise we would remain forever in the same state
+    - at least one guard must be fulfilled, otherwise, we would remain forever in the same state
   - eventless self-transitions are forbidden (while theoretically possible, the feature is of little practical value, though being a possible source of ambiguity or infinite loops)
   - ~~eventless self-transitions must modify the extended state~~
     - ~~lest we loop forever (a real blocking infinite loop)~~